One-Period Model

 Exercise.
 Show R_{t\xi} = R_{\xi} for any non-zero t\in\boldsymbol{R}.

 This is actually a deleterious feature of the model.
 Going long (t > 0) or short (t < 0) typically affects the realized return.
 It also implies a portfolio strategy can be scaled to arbitrarily large positions.
-At some point you will run out of instruments to buy and sell.
+At some point you will run out of instruments to buy or sell.

 We assume redundant instruments are removed from the model.
 If {\xi\cdot C = 0} then one instrument is a linear combination of the others and can be removed.
 This can be repeated until {\xi\cdot C\not=0} for any \xi\in\boldsymbol{R}^I. If so, the map \xi\in\boldsymbol{R}^I to \xi\cdot C\in\boldsymbol{R}^\Omega is one-to-one.
 A model is complete if this map is onto.
 This cannot be the case if the cardinality of I is less than the cardinality of \Omega.
 In general the number of instruments is much smaller than the number of possible outcomes.